-The Service completed 6,012 Safe and Well visits in 2020/21 and dealt with 2,841 Safe and Well referrals from partners.
+The Service completed 6,012 Safe and Well visits in 2020/21 (12,934 in 2019/20) and dealt with 2,841 Safe and Well referrals from partners.
 Our approach to Safe and Well visits had to change due to the Covid-19 pandemic and this meant that fewer visits were carried out.
 This was to ensure the safety of our staff and the most vulnerable in our communities.
 61% of the Safe and Well visits were carried out in person, with the remainder dealt with by 'over-the-phone' safety advice.